 Trying to balance everything from schoolwork, essays and projects to college prep, extracurricular events and social activities is no easy task!
 However, with Sylvan’s study skills program in the Raleigh-Durham region, you can provide the guidance and preparation your teen or pre-teen needs to successfully prepare for this exciting yet turbulent time in his or her life.
-We've specifically designed our study skills program for students in grades 4-12, focusing on "higher order" thinking skills and strategies such as time management, academic planning and interview preparation.
+Our study skills program is specifically aimed at students in grades 4-12 and focuses on "higher order" thinking strategies and techniques, including organization, time management and strategic planning.
 Equipping your child with these skills can help make a big impact not only in school and college but throughout the rest of their lives.
-Get in touch with us today to discover how our knowledgeable tutors in the Raleigh-Durham region can help your child realize his or goals and take on increasing workloads with confidence.
+Get in touch with us today to learn more about how our tutoring experts in the Raleigh-Durham region can help your son or daughter achieve goals and conquer any workload.